cferdinandi/origami/README.md

 * A special class for image galleries.

 ## How It Works
 Getting started with Origami is really easy.
-[View the online tutorial](http://cferdinandi.github.com/origami/) or dig through the example.html file.
+[View the online tutorial](http://cferdinandi.github.com/origami/) or dig through the `index.html` file.

 ## Changelog
+* 2/13/2013
+  * Renamed `example.html` to `index.html`.
 * 2/5/2013
   * Switched from px to ems for min and max-width values.
 * 1/21/2013